 - Equivalent model numbers between the co-licenced brand and the original manufacturer’s brand

 - The test reports supplied with the application are the same ones referred to by the certifier when preparing the certificate for the co-licenced devices.

-- The listed devices shall be manufactured using only the materials and components shown in the test reports associated with the Certificate.
+- The listed devices shall be manufactured using only the materials and components shown in the List of Critical Components as referenced in the test reports associated with the Certificate.
 Shipment of inverters that are manufactured using components not listed in the test reports constitutes grounds for de-listing all inverters on that certificate.

 - Device ratings and functions that are recorded on the CEC list and database (such as input voltage range, rated output power, PQ modes etc.) shall match the rated values shown on the certificate and test reports.

-- The Applicant shall supply the Specification Sheet (via URL) and warranty, and any other customer documentation requested, at the time of the application.
+- The Applicant shall supply the Specification Sheet, Installation Manual and Warranty Terms and Conditions, and any other customer documentation requested, at the time of the application.